mbonamensa/fem_qr-code/README.md

     }
 }
 ```
 You can find more details on how I used this in my SASS file in this repository.
 Dark mode wasn't included in the project but I decided to include that as a stretch goal.
+Also because I LOVE all my apps in dark mode.

 ### Continued development